TS404/AlignStat/README.md

 Description
 -----------
-A line plot of the different causes of column dissimilarity beween the two multiple sequence alignments
+A line plot of the different causes of column dissimilarity between the two multiple sequence alignments

 ###Usage
 ```R